moxystudio/node-promptly/README.md

 }
 ```

-Example usages:
+Example usages

-Ask for a name.
+Ask for a name:
 ```js
 promptly.prompt('Name: ', function (err, value) {
     // err is always null in this case, because no validators are set